 10-year average passage by run during the period of impact for adults and juvenile listed species, as appropriate for the proposed action and time of year;

-The 10 year daily average adult passage Work is not expected to impact adult passage.
+The 10 year daily average adult passage April 14-May 4 is 43 steelhead, 160 spring Chinook, and 3 Jacks.
+Work is not expected to impact adult passage.

 Statement about the current year’s run (e.g., higher or lower than 10-year average);